TimWGY/r_world/README.md

 # r_world
 Interactive map of the R ecosystem - Pick the right packages and functions for your task

+Methodology documentation coming soon...